Code-Institute-Submissions/BrassPhantoms/TESTING.md

 ## Bugs
 * The design is responsive in most screen sizes except for a galaxy fold where the navbar covers some headings and some of the hero-image.
+* One social icon moves below the rest in the footer when I checked the responsiveness on [Responsive Design Checker](https://www.responsivedesignchecker.com/).